Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Core needle biopsy.
 This test is done to determine if a man has prostate cancer.
 A hollow needle is used to take small pieces of tissue from the prostate.
 This helps give more information about the cells.
-Before the test, pain medicine is used to prevent pain.
+Before the test, pain medicine may be given to prevent pain.
 During the test, a small probe is inserted into the rectum.
 The probe sends an image of the prostate to a video monitor.
-With this image as a guide, the health care provider uses a thin, hollow needle to remove tiny tissue samples from the prostate.
+With this image as a guide, the healthcare provider uses a thin, hollow needle to remove tiny tissue samples from the prostate.
 These are sent to a lab where they are looked at for cancer cells.